 Please address each of the questions on this form thoughtfully and clearly, in the order in which they appear.
 Be sure to include both the course number and title whenever you mention a course.
-Your answers to the questions below—along with your “Coursework work sheet for International Studies majors,” which you can find at the end of this document—will constitute your IS major proposal.
+Your answers to the questions below, along with the “Coursework for International Studies Majors” which you can find at the end of this document, will constitute your IS major proposal.

-Before and while working on your proposal, you should consult the Vassar College Catalogue and the International Studies (IS) website, especially the “for students” link.
-These sources should answer many of your questions.
-You should also feel free to ask for help from the IS director, the IS student interns and/or any other member of the IS program faculty (a list of IS faculty members appears at the top of the IS section of the Vassar Catalogue, and on the IS website).
+You should feel free to ask for help from the IS Director, the IS student interns and/or any other member of the IS program faculty (a list of IS faculty members appears at the top of the IS section of the Vassar Catalogue, and on the IS website).

-Your initial proposal should be turned in by October 20.
+Your initial proposal should be turned in by Friday, October 26.
 Please deliver a hard copy to the IS office, Old Laundry Building (OLB) 311A, and attach a copy to an email sent to the IS Director (firstname.lastname@example.org).
-Please also cc Ms. Sheila Stukes, the IS administrative assistant.
+Please also cc Ms. Sheila Stukes, the IS administrative assistant (email@example.com).
 Your proposal will be reviewed by the IS Panel of Advisors—a small group of IS faculty.
 We will return your proposals as soon as we can—in some cases with suggestions for revisions and/or clarification.

 - The IS Director is Tim Koechlin.
 You can reach him at (firstname.lastname@example.org).

-- The IS Interns are Jennifer Williams and Quynh Anh Do
+- The IS Interns are Shiv Ruparell (email@example.com) and Elise Shea (firstname.lastname@example.org)

 If you have any questions, please feel free to contact us.